analyticascent/confounder/README.md

 &nbsp;

-## 2. Why is Confounder Necessary?
+## 2. What Does Confounder Check For?

 In statistics, a *confounding variable* is a variable that distorts what the true relationship is between two variables.
 Good studies are supposed to control for these using a variety of techniques, including random sampling and time-series analysis.
 Because [omitted-variable bias](https://en.wikipedia.org/wiki/Omitted-variable_bias) is so common - yet easy to check for using a simple "yes/no" classification - the program has been named after this type of variable.